 I was reduced to tears and tried my best in putting the lava rocks in their original place, but the damage had already been done :(

 This is damage to Icelandic nature, and I am sure that the travellers, who erected this lava pile, didn't realize what they were doing.
 They must have thought that this was only a cute reminder of their visit to Iceland, but the long-term effect of this is damage to Icelandic nature.

-That is why I am writing this travel-blog to point out how damaging this is on such a large scale like we are experiencing in Iceland.
+That is why I am writing this travel-blog to point out how damaging this is on such a large scale as we are experiencing in Iceland.

 One of the scars in the moss left after a tourist created a tourist cairn in South Iceland :(

 Where ever I see these stone stacks I dismantle them, or if they are small enough I give them a nudge so they get dismantled.
 All tour guides in Iceland have been advised to do the same.
 Please, let's end this and keep nature untouched for us all to enjoy!